Understanding Access Modifiers in C#

 Private Protected Access Modifier:

-Using private protected keyword we apply private protected access modifier to an object.
+Using the private protected keywords we apply the private protected access modifier to an object.

 Example: